Ella Fitzgerald at Riverbend

 I remember Ella Fitzgerald when she joined the Cincinnati Pops Orchestra to headline the grand opening at Riverbend Music Center on July 4, 1984.
 We were there – part of over 10,000 attendees celebrating Ella and the Pops in their brand-new outdoor home – Tim’s business handled sales for the Pops and the Symphony, so we had primo seats front and center!

 I grew up listening to her music, my father’s two favorite singers were Ella and Dinah Washington, and the opportunity to see her in person was something I had never anticipated.
-Her performance was great and as noted in the next day’s review in the Cincinnati Enquirer she “won over the crowd with her warm wit and two sets of her classic tunes.”
+Her performance was great and as noted in the next day’s review in the Cincinnati Enquirer she “wowed the crowd with her warm wit and two sets of her classic tunes.”

 The new documentary about Ella

 We are thrilled to present Ella Fitzgerald: Just One Of Those Things.

-This film is satisfying in so many ways – a musical anthology, a fascinating biography and a history of the times – something you’ll want to watch more than once and share with your friends.
+This film is enriching in so many ways – a musical anthology, a fascinating biography and a history of the times – something you’ll want to watch more than once and share with your friends.

 In addition to Ella’s unique and amazing interpretation of the American Songbook, this documentary helps us better understand her life journey.
 Current events are leading us to recognize and deal with the systemic racism in our society, and here we learn that in her six-decade career Ella faced persistent discrimination in her personal and professional life, but found a way to overcome many obstacles and leave us with a legacy of song that enriches our lives.

 New Material in the film